Looking for the perfect 3 week Australia itinerary to guide your adventures down under? Keep reading!

 Day 6-9: Whitsundays

-This is one of the most difficult, and expensive, places to get to in Australia but 100% worth it.
+This is one of the most difficult and expensive places to get to in Australia but 100% worth it.
 Especially if you don’t think you will be heading back anytime soon.
-Budgeting 3-4 days for The Whitsundays is needed to ensure you have enough time to get there, explore, and leave will still not feeling rushed. i
+Budgeting 3-4 days for The Whitsundays is needed to ensure you have enough time to get there, explore, and leave will still not feeling rushed.

 Day 10-13: Brisbane

-Fly to Brisbane from Proserpine after The Whitsundays to enjoy the city and beach life mixed together.
+Fly to Brisbane from Proserpine after The Whitsundays to enjoy the perfect combination of city and beach life.
 Brisbane is a young, hip, coastal city with an unbeatable vibe.
-The perfect mix of plenty of sunshine, beautiful beaches, and the city all combine to make Brisbane a place you do not want to miss in this 3 week Australia itinerary.
+With its subtropical climate, scenic riverfront, and a mix of modern and historic attractions Brisbane is the perfect place to experience local Australian living during your 3 week Australia itinerary.

 Byron Bay is how most people picture all of Australia and if you are visiting and seeking the surfing/beaches/healthy lifestyle atmosphere and lifestyle then this is the place for you!
 Because of this, spending 3-4 days here is a good amount to do all the top things to do in Byron Bay and have some time to relax on the beach and have a moment to yourself after some busy days.